The Hagedorn--Hermite Correspondence: Introduction

-Our main motivation is to clarify the relationship between Hagedorn and Hermite, and by doing so, to gain a deeper understanding as well as give a simpler explanation of {\em why} they have some properties in common.
-More specifically, we reveal the exact correspondence between the Hagedorn wave packets and the Hermite functions (Theorem~\ref{thm:Hagedorn-Hermite}), and then show that many properties of the Hagedorn wave packets fall out naturally from the corresponding properties of the Hermite functions by exploiting this correspondence, i.e., the former are a consequence of the latter.
+Our main motivation is to establish the relationship between Hagedorn and Hermite.
+More specifically, we reveal the exact correspondence between the ladder operators of Hagedorn and Hermite (Theorem~\ref{thm:ladder_operators} and Section~\ref{ssec:Hagedorn_ladder_operators}).
+This leads to the correspondence between the Hagedorn wave packets and the Hermite functions (Theorem~\ref{thm:Hagedorn-Hermite}).
+Furthermore, many properties of the Hagedorn wave packets follow naturally from the corresponding properties of the Hermite functions by exploiting this correspondence.

-The main tools involved in this approach are the Heisenberg--Weyl and metaplectic operators (reviewed in Appendix~\ref{sec:HW_and_Mp}).
-The approach resembles that of the generalized coherent states literature (see, e.g., \citet{CoRo2012} and references therein), but our aim is to strike the balance between such abstract operator approach and concrete results.
-Specifically, we exploit the abstraction to simplify and avoid tedious calculations as well as extract explicit formulas when deemed useful in applications.
+Our results are complementary to those in the generalized squeezed states literature.
+The correspondence of the form in Theorem~\ref{thm:Hagedorn-Hermite} is well known for the generalized squeezed states.
+Our contribution is to reveal the algebraic structure behind the Hagedorn--Hermite correspondence and elucidate the relative simplicity of Hagedorn's parametrization by stressing the role played by the symplectic group $\Sp(2d,\R)$.
+This is in contrast to the very involved definition and parametrization of the metaplectic operator in the generalized squeezed states literature; see, e.g., \cite[Chapter~3]{CoRo2012}.

-The key property that crops up throughout the paper is {\em symplectic covariance} (see, e.g., \citet{Go2011}).
+Particularly, our result reveals the so-called {\em symplectic covariance} (see, e.g., \citet{Go2011}) of the Hagedorn wave packets.
 Symplectic covariance is particularly helpful in simplifying calculations involving metaplectic operators because it essentially turns those calculations involving metaplectic operators into matrix multiplications by the corresponding symplectic matrices.
-Furthermore, it turns out that many of the known results regarding the Hagedorn wave packets turn out to be simple corollaries of some forms of symplectic covariance, and are proved easily by exploiting the property.
+In fact, it turns out that many of the known results regarding the Hagedorn wave packets turn out to be simple corollaries of some forms of symplectic covariance.